coolmelon/study-notes/react-jsframeworks.md

-## Study notes about React, and other front-end frameworks
+## Study notes about React, and other JavaScript frameworks

-Before diving into learning front-end frameworks, i think it's important to take time to learn basics of JavaScript (ES6+), HTML & CSS first.
-Especially JavaScript, it will be the foundation knowledge of front-end learning.
+Before diving into learning JavaScripts frameworks, i think it's important to take time to learn basics of JavaScript (ES6+), it will be the foundation knowledge of front-end learning.

 ## React